 This guide provides you with documentation, reference guides, and direct links that answer common admissions questions about the OTCAS Applicant Portal, Configuration Portal, and WebAdMIT.
 It also contains resources that may help you work more efficiently throughout your admissions process.
-If you have additional questions or need further assistance, please contact your Account Manager and Customer Solutions Manager.
+If you have additional questions or need further assistance, please contact your Account Manager and Client Success Manager.

 The Applicant Portal opens in mid-July and closes in mid-June.

 Between mid-May and mid-June, configurations are entered in the prelaunch environment.
-The Account Manager and Customer Solutions Manager review submitted configurations in June.
+The Account Manager and Client Success Manager review submitted configurations in June.

 You can view new applicants and initiate a transfer settings shortly after the new cycle opens in mid-July.